-F. Death Tax Treaties.-Death tax treaties are in effect with the following countries.
+F. Death Tax Treaties.-Death tax treaties are in effect with the following countries:

-Australia Italy

-Austria Japan

-Canada Netherlands

-Finland Norway

-France Republic of South Africa
+- Australia Austria Denmark Federal Republic of Germany Finland France Greece Ireland - Italy Japan Netherlands Norway Republic of South Africa Sweden Switzerland United Kingdom

-Greece Switzerland

-Ireland United Kingdom

 Specific Instructions

 Attachments.-If the decedent died testate, attach a certified copy of the will to Form 706NA.
 For closely held or inactive corporate stock, attach the balance sheets, particularly the one nearest the valuation date, and statements of the net earnings or operating results and dividends paid for each of the 5 preceding years.
 Attach any other documents, such as appraisal lists, needed for explanation.
 Also attach copies of all available U.S. gift tax returns the decedent filed.
 Other documents may be required as explained in these instructions.